Home Page

 The Birmingham Roller By K.D.
 Spurling

 It has now been a very long while since I have written upon the Birmingham Roller, but due to great requests, it is once again that I find myself writing about what I still know best, and that which I still hold most dear, none other than the true Birmingham Roller as I have come to know it over an excess of some twenty years of time.
 In this sense, it comes quickly, easily and exactly, for this is not but simple second nature, but exact first nature.
+Being that a great period has now passed since I have written of the Birmingham breed, it should start afresh and with a beginning, for I feel it necessary to clarify the abilities and merits of the true Birmingham Roller as it has existed for an excess of some two centuries or more in time.

 What Is A Birmingham Roller?